brandi-jeff/brandi-jeff.github.io/README.md

 ## Next Steps
 - I need to figure out if I like the color scheme
-- I Need to make it responsive
+- I need to make it responsive
-- I need to add projects
+- I need to add my projects

 ## Future